datacraft-dsc/DEPs/0/README.md

 DEPs are technology neutral, and free for anyone to implement and use.
 Systems making use of DEP standards will gain the benefits of interoperability with other systems in the Data Ecosystem, including the capability to participate in decentralised Data Supply Lines.

+## DEP Standard APIs

+An API provided by an Agent which conforms to the API Standards specified in the DEPs.

 ## DID